A Los Angeles Pregnancy Harassment Lawyer Is Here to Answer Your Questions

 Expectant mothers are often excited about the arrival of a new baby.
 However, their employers and coworkers may not share the same level of enthusiasm.
 They may feel angry about taking on more responsibilities while the new parent is on leave.
 These feelings of resentment are often expressed to the pregnant employee in the form of harassment.
 A Los Angeles pregnancy harassment lawyer will help you file a complaint and pursue the appropriate legal remedies.

-The attorneys at Yadegar, Minoofar & Soleymani LLP have decades of experience protecting pregnant employees from harassment and discrimination.
+Tge Yadegar, Minoofar & Soleymani, LLP, employment attorneys in Los Angeles have decades of experience protecting pregnant employees from pregnancy harassment and pregnancy discrimination in Los Angeles.
 If you are currently experiencing pregnancy harassment in the workplace, then you should obtain legal representation as soon as possible.
 Our Los Angeles pregnancy harassment law firm has compiled a list of frequently asked questions, along with answers to each question.

 California Pregnancy Harassment Frequently Asked Questions